 1. Galleria dell’Accademia

-The Galleria dell'Accademia houses one of the world's most famous sculptures, Michelangelo's David.
+David is the world’s most famous sculpture.
 The 17 foot Renaissance statue is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.

 The Signoria, or City Council, commissioned David for Florence Cathedral.
 The city intended to place the statue high above in a niche.
 But it was deemed too beautiful for that spot.
 Instead, David was placed in the Piazza della Signoria, the city’s main square, until 1873.